shrocky2/Alexa_TiVo/README.md

 There are 2 files that you DON'T need to modify, "fauxmo.py" & "debounce_handler.py", so just forget they exist.

-Step 3: Edit Code to match your channel situation
+Step 3: Edit Code to Match your Channel Situation
 ----------------------------------------------------------------------------------
 There are 3 .py files that you can edit to personalize the TV channels that Alexa can change on the TiVo.